jjj333-p/spam-police/README.md

 ### Moderation Related Commands

-- `followbanlist [room ID/alias/matrix.to]` - subscribes the room to a mjolner banlist, and performs mass moderation actions as mjolner would.
-Use with caution, my dumbass has yet to add a way to unsubscribe
+- `followbanlist [add/remove] [room ID/alias/matrix.to]` - subscribes or unsubscribes the room to a mjolner banlist, and performs mass moderation actions as mjolner would.
 - `banlist [add/remove] [here / room ID/alias/matrix.to] [target user mxid] <reason>` - writes or removes a mjolner ban recomendation policy to a "banlist" room with a given reason

 ### Administration Commands for Selfhosters